-(a) The impact of the International Financial Reporting Standards ("IFRSs") endorsed by the Financial Supervisory Commission, R.O.C. which have already been adopted.
+(a) The impact of the IFRS Accounting Standards endorsed by Financial Supervisory Commission, R.O.C. which have already been adopted.

-The Company has initially adopted the new amendment, which do not have a significant impact on its financial statements, from January 1, 2023:
+The Company has initially adopted the following new amendments, which do not have a significant impact on its financial statements, from January 1, 2024: